-Tasmania: Australian Farmland Values 2017
+Tasmania: Australian Farmland Values

 About the report

-Tasmanian farmland values grow strongly in 2017
+Tasmanian farmland values decreased in 2018

 Visit the Australian Farmland Values page to view the national report.